withoutfanfare/waypoint/README.md

 - Non Nova Project Workspace support (i.e ad-hoc folders)
 - Better support for multiple Nova windows and document editors
 - Improve "line realignent" mechanism
+- Drag and drop Waypoints into other Journeys

+## Issues

+[Report Issues](https://github.com/withoutfanfare/waypoint/issues) here help me to improve the extension.

 ## Acknowledgements

-I wouldn't have been able to get started without looking at the code from their extensions.
+I wouldn't have been able to get started without looking at and experimenting with code from their extensions.
+Thank you.

  - Martin Kopischke
  - Jason Platts